GowthamS05/user-query-guard/README.md

 )
 ```

+`azure_api_version` controls the Azure OpenAI `api-version` query parameter used
+on the chat completions endpoint.
+If omitted, it defaults to
+`2024-02-15-preview`.

 If your Azure OpenAI gateway needs extra headers, pass them with `azure_headers`.
 These headers are used only for `llm_provider="azure_openai"`: